Louis Coolen

-Louis Coolen (born 12 January 1952 in Nuenen) is a Dutch football manager and retired player who works as an advisor to the board at Helmond Sport.
+Louis Coolen (born 12 January 1952) is a Dutch football manager and retired player who works as an advisor to the board at Helmond Sport.

 Playing career

-During his playing career he played for PSV, Helmond Sport and RKSV Nuenen.
+Coolen was born in Nuenen.
+A midfielder, during his playing career he played for PSV, Helmond Sport and RKSV Nuenen.

 Coaching career

 After retiring as a player in 1982, Coolen has managed RKSV Nuenen, Helmondia '55, UDI '19, Helmond Sport and FC Eindhoven.
 He also was assistant manager at Roda JC for four years.

 He moved abroad in September 2008 to become technical director at the Yuri Konoplev Academy in Tolyatti and worked at Russian giants Zenit Saint Petersburg, where he managed their youth coaches in two spells at the club.
 In between he worked for Roda as technical director and later led the Roda JC academy.

 He returned to Helmond Sport in an advisory role in March 2017.